theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart3.md

 # Prepping files for Anvio
 * Tom Delmont, Antti Karkman, Jenni Hultman*

+Anvi’o is an analysis and visualization platform for ‘omics data.
+You can read more from Anvio's webpage at http://merenlab.org/software/anvio/.

 Go to your co-assembly folder and make a new folder called ANVIO

 ```